magento/devdocs/src/guides/v2.3/comp-mgr/patching.md

 -  **Type**:

-   -  `Optional`—All individual patches from the MQP package and the [Magento Cloud Patches]({{ site.baseurl }}/cloud/project/project-patch.html) package are optional for {{ site.data.var.ee }} and {{ site.data.var.ce }} installations.
+   -  `Optional`—All patches from the MQP package and the [Magento Cloud Patches]({{ site.baseurl }}/cloud/project/project-patch.html) package are optional for {{ site.data.var.ee }} and {{ site.data.var.ce }} installations.
-   -  `Deprecate`d—The individual patch is marked as deprecated by Magento and we recommend reverting it if you have applied it.
-After you revert a deprecated patch, it will no longer be displayed in the status table.
+   -  `Deprecated`—Magento has deprecated the individual patch.
+If you have applied the patch, we recommend that you revert it.
+The revert operation also removes the patch from the status table.

 -  **Status**: